 c) Compensation shall be calculated on the following basis:

-d) When a faculty member has held an appointment without term (grant) under Section 8.02 of the Agreement on Conditions of Appointment for Faculty’s compensation shall be determined on the basis of the fraction of the University’s contribution to that salary.
+d) When a faculty member has held an appointment without term (grant) under Article 8.02 of Part 4: Conditions of Appointment for Faculty, compensation shall be determined on the basis of the fraction of the University’s contribution to that salary.

 9.01 If, during the course of a financial exigency or within two (2) years from the time that the Board of Governors declares that the financial exigency is ended, a vacancy occurs in a Department:

-a) The position shall be offered to an individual who is suitably qualified for that position and whose appointment was terminated or not renewed last in that Department under Section 4.05(c) above on the basis of inverse seniority, and who has kept the University informed of his current postal address.
+a) The position shall be offered to an individual who is suitably qualified for that position and whose appointment was terminated or not renewed last in that Department under Article 4.05(c) above on the basis of inverse seniority, and who has kept the University informed of his/her current postal address.

-c) Only if no suitably qualified individual is found following the procedures of paragraphs (a) and (b) above may the vacancy be generally advertised, subject always to Section 2 above.
+c) Only if no suitably qualified individual is found following the procedures of paragraphs (a) and (b) above may the vacancy be generally advertised, subject always to Article 2 above.

-9.02 Suitability under Section 9.01 above shall be determined in accordance with the University’s normal appointment procedures.
-The sole criterion shall be whether the qualifications and experience of the individual enable him satisfactorily to fill the position.
+9.02 Suitability under Article 9.01 above shall be determined in accordance with the University’s normal appointment procedures.
+The sole criterion shall be whether the qualifications and experience of the individual enable him/her satisfactorily to fill the position.

 9.03 If there are two or more equally qualified individuals for a position under this section, the position shall be offered to the individual with greatest seniority in the University.

-9.05 For purposes of calculating years of service under Section 2.03 of the Agreement on Conditions of Appointment for Faculty, a faculty member whose appointment with review has been terminated under Section 1 or 3 above and who is subsequently reappointed to a term appointment with review, may select one of the following:
+9.05 For purposes of calculating years of service under Article 2.03 of Part 4: Conditions of Appointment for Faculty, a faculty member whose appointment with review has been terminated under Article 1 or 3 above and who is subsequently reappointed to a term appointment with review, may select one of the following:

 a) the appointment shall be deemed to have commenced on July 1 of the calendar year in which the reappointment takes effect; or